stealjs/steal-tools/doc/export.md

 ## defaults

-As the same options may need to be set over and over again, the `defaults` option can contain default values each output can call:
+As there are times when the same options may need to be set over and over again, the `defaults` option can contain default values each output can call:

 ```